JubbaSmail/mac-osx-service-bamboo-6.1-agent/README.md

     brew update
     brew cask install java
     ```
+3. Bamboo Agent will use the hostname as it's name to be displayed in Bamboo Server Agent Mangment insterface, to edit the hostname on you machine do the following:
+	- Apple -> System Prefrence -> Sharing -> Computer Name
+	- Set a uniqe name in your network, to make it easier to trak the agents later.

+4. If you need the agent to be always ready to build then you need to set you machine to never to sleep:
+	- Apple -> System Prefrence -> Energy Server -> Computer Sleep : Never

 # Are your Bamboo Server ready to recive connections ?
 1. Go to your Bamboo server settings -> System -> General Configureation:
    Make sure Broker client URL is not pointing to localhost, it shoud point to your server ip or hostname